howtoscience/howtoscience.github.io/README.md

 This is the repository for both the source code and editorial content.
 It is updated from time to time as I refine and expand it.

+Please note that I'm well aware of how bad the PHP is.
+It will be rectified in due time.
+For now, it works, so it'll do.

 ## Licence

 All original work is licenced under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Licence](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 You are free to use this resource in any non-commercial way you see fit, as long as you acknowledge me as the original author and make your work available for others to use.